Best Ghost Towns to Visit in Arizona

 Sunnyside began as a religious community founded in the 1880s by Samuel Donnelly.
 Who, after being a heavy drinker, reformed himself, became a preacher and left San Francisco for Tombstone.
 Then he moved on to Sunnyside with his followers from Tombstone.
-Most of his followers worked at the mines in Sunnyside and stood by Christian morals.
+Most of his followers worked in the mines at Sunnyside and stood by Christian morals.
 As such, there were no saloons or brothels in Sunnyside.
 Being a commune, the people of Sunnyside contributed according to what their talents were.
 Samuel Donnelly died in 1901, but the group lived on for a couple years, until 1903, when most of the citizens left, except for one man.
 In 1912, the town had a short life as a ranching community.
 The mines ended up closing in 1932 and the town was sold.
 Today, Sunnyside is located on private property marked with no trespassing signs.

 Map of Sunnyside

 Gleeson - Cochise County, Arizona